Topological changes in the magnetic field of LQ Hya during an activity minimum: Results

-During Dec 2017, the best quality observing season of \cite{ColeKodikara2019LQHya}, only high-latitude spot activity was recovered.
-The maximal spot activity concentrated near the phase $\phi=0.4$ in their DI map.
-This, again, matches with the strongest radial field component in our Dec 2017 ZDI map, but not with the equatorial structures seen in the brightness map and azimuthal component of the field.
+In December 2017, the best quality observing season of \cite{ColeKodikara2019LQHya}, only high-latitude spot activity was recovered.
+The maximal spot activity concentrated near phase $\phi=0.4$ in their DI map.
+This, again, matches with the strongest radial field component in our December 2017 ZDI map, but not with the equatorial structures seen in the brightness map and azimuthal component of the field.

-In summary, the comparison of the DI maps of \cite{ColeKodikara2019LQHya} and our ZDI maps indicate the following picture: the high-latitude spot structures that are the most pronounced features in the DI maps are related to the radial/meridional magnetic field components in the ZDI maps.
+In summary, the comparison of the DI maps of \cite{ColeKodikara2019LQHya} and our ZDI maps indicate the following picture: The high-latitude spot structures that are the most pronounced features in the DI maps are related to the radial/meridional magnetic field components in the ZDI maps.
 The deviation between the DI and ZDI maps is largest in the equatorial regions, where detectable magnetic fields are mostly related to the azimuthal component of the magnetic field.
 The equatorial structures are prominent in the ZDI brightness maps, but the corresponding temperature features are either uncertain or absent from the DI maps.